printers-for-people/catboat/docs/OctoPrint.md

-# OctoPrint for Klipper
+# Using OctoPrint

-Klipper has a few options for its front ends, Octoprint was the first and original front end for Klipper.
+Kalico has a few options for its front ends, Octoprint was the first and original front end for Kalico.
 This document will give a brief overview of installing with this option.

 ## Install with OctoPi